Jennifer Lopez Flirts With Usher On Her Knees In Cut-Out Dress In Backstage ‘Hustlers’ Photos

 “I’d like a big wedding.
 And I’d like to get married in a church this time.
 I’ve never been married in a church,” she said in a YouTube video.

-Of course, this marriage will be the star’s fourth – JLo remains best-known for her marriage to Marc Anthony, plus the twins the two welcomed together.
-Max and Emme are growing up fast, with fans generally appearing to love the way Rodriguez is regularly seen taking on somewhat of a makeshift dad role to them.
+Of course, this marriage will be the star’s fourth – JLo’s most well-known relationship was probably her marriage to Marc Anthony.
+The former couple share twins.
+Max and Emme are growing up fast, with fans generally appearing to love the way Rodriguez interacts with them.

 As to JLo’s new movie, well, the headlines are endless.
 As The Inquisitr recently reported, the flick has been considered so racy by Malaysian officials, the country has banned it.